 - If the paste has become hard and brittle, it can be revived by adding a little lemon juice to the sugaring recipe.

-- If you suspect it is still too thin, just take a spoonful of the sugaring paste and put it in a glass of cold water.
+- If you suspect it is still too thin, take a spoonful of the sugaring paste and drop it in a glass of cold water.
 If the mixture dissolves, let it simmer a while longer.

 - Once the mixture has reached the right consistency, remove the pan from the stove and allow the sugar paste to cool down to body temperature before use.

-The sugaring paste prepared in this recipe works best when removing hair between two and four millimeters in length.
-Once it has cooled down to body temperature, you can start:
+The sugaring paste prepared in this recipe works best for removing hair between 1/8 and 1/4 of an inch in length.
+Once it has cooled down to body temperature, you can start with your DIY hair removal.

 - Your skin must be clean and free of excess oils or body lotions.
 Baby powder can help keep your skin clean and free of oil.